damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 ---

 Never have there been more people contributing to GitLab.
 And you can see it.

-Whether you're leading a large open source project or thousands of private, interlinked projects, with GitLab 8.6 your life is going to get a whole lot easier.
+Whether you're leading a large open source project, managing thousands of private, interlinked projects, or just use it by yourself, with GitLab 8.6 your life is going to get a whole lot easier.

-Not only can you now effortlessly deploy to Kubernetes with GitLab Deploy, it's now so much easier to only get the messages you need with the ability to subscribe to labels.
-And even if you don't care about those things, we made many things faster and _feel_ better.
+Not only can you now effortlessly deploy to Kubernetes, it's now so much easier to only get the messages you need with the ability to subscribe to labels.
+On top of that
+, we made _many_ things faster and better looking.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Marcia Ramos for helping us [improving GitLab Pages documentation][gl-pages]